French Imperial Eagle: Captured eagles

-Two of the newer French regimental eagles were captured during the Battle of Waterloo in 1815.
-The French I Corps under the command of the Comte d'Erlon was charged by the British heavy cavalry, commanded by the Earl of Uxbridge; the 1st The Royal Dragoons captured the eagle of the 105th Régiment d'Infanterie de Ligne; (now held at the National Army Museum, Chelsea) and Sergeant Charles Ewart of the Royal Scots Greys captured the eagle of the 45th Régiment d'Infanterie de Ligne (now held at the Royal Scots Dragoon Guards Museum in Edinburgh Castle).
+Two of the newer eagles were captured at the Battle of Waterloo in 1815.
+The French I Corps under Jean-Baptiste Drouet, Comte d'Erlon was charged by British heavy cavalry commanded by Lord Uxbridge; Captain Alexander Kennedy Clark of the 1st The Royal Dragoons captured the eagle of the 105th Line Infantry Regiment; (now held at the National Army Museum, Chelsea) and Sergeant Charles Ewart of the Royal Scots Greys captured the eagle of the 45th Line Infantry Regiment (now held at the Royal Scots Dragoon Guards Museum in Edinburgh Castle).

 Before the Duke of Wellington died in 1852, he had asked that all his battle trophies be carried at his funeral.
-As the eagle captured by the 87th Regiment of Foot was not available, it was decided to make a replica.
-The mould was made by Garrard's and was designed from a sketch of the original drawn by an officer of the 87th at the time of Barrosa.
+As the eagle captured by Masterson was not available, it was decided to make a replica.
+The mould was made by Garrard & Co and was designed from a sketch of the original drawn by an officer of the 87th Foot following the Battle of Barrosa.

 The capture of an eagle was celebrated through the addition of the eagle as a symbol or accoutrement to a regiment's colour or uniform.
-The Blues and Royals (Royal Horse Guards and 1st Dragoons) (descended from the 1st Royal Dragoons) and the Royal Anglian Regiment (descended from the 44th Foot) both wear the eagle as an arm badge, while the cap badge of the Royal Scots Dragoon Guards (Carabiniers and Greys) (descended from the Royal Scots Greys) is an eagle.
+The Blues and Royals (descended from the 1st Royal Dragoons) and the Royal Anglian Regiment (descended from the 44th Foot) both wear the eagle as an arm badge, while the cap badge of the Royal Scots Dragoon Guards (Carabiniers and Greys) (descended from the Royal Scots Greys) is an eagle.
 The Royal Irish Regiment wear the eagle of the 8th on the back pouch of the officers' black cross belt.

-A French Imperial Eagle, which had belonged to the 1st Régiment de Grenadiers à pied de la Garde Impériale, was among the items stolen in 1990 from the Isabella Stewart Gardner Museum in Boston, Massachusetts.
+A French Imperial Eagle, which had belonged to the 1st Regiment of Foot Grenadiers of the Imperial Guard, was among the items stolen in 1990 from the Isabella Stewart Gardner Museum in Boston, Massachusetts.
 The 1st Régiment de Grenadiers had formed two squares at the Battle of Waterloo, one of which was formed around Napoleon himself.
 In May 2015, the Isabella Stewart Gardner Museum offered a reward of $100,000 for the safe return of the Eagle which remains missing.